Networking to find employment or potential opportunities

 Have a look at these 11 handy tips about networking to find jobs or potential opportunities.
 There’s also a free, downloadable info-graphic containing these points at the end of the page.

 11 handy tips about networking to find jobs or potential opportunities

-ORGANIZE A “HAPPY HOUR”
+ORGANISE A “HAPPY HOUR”